THE ROYAL PRIESTHOOD

 The “court which is outside the temple” refers to the nations of people that God will save at the coming of the Lord.
 They are the “sheep” of Matthew, Chapter 25.
 The nations of “sheep” are not judged (measured) at this time and the spirit of Satan continues to dominate them.

 The goal of becoming a part of Christ’s house is the goal of the royal priesthood.
 Becoming a part of Christ’s house includes vastly more than just being saved from the wrath of God, although the members of the house indeed are saved from the wrath of God.

 The nations of people on earth will also be saved from the wrath of God provided they believe in the Lord when He is presented to them.
 But they will not be made part of the house of Christ.
 The house of Christ is the eternal Temple of God, the new Jerusalem, the holy city that will govern the nations of saved people for eternity.

 Each member of the royal priesthood must understand he is a member of Christ’s house only as long as he continues in confidence and rejoicing to the end of His discipleship.

-Take heed, brethren, lest there be in any of you an evil heart of unbelief, in departing from the living God.
-(Hebrews 3:12)
+Beware, brethren, lest there be in any of you an evil heart of unbelief in departing from the living God; (Hebrews 3:12)

 It is entirely possible for an individual to be called out of the world (the meaning of the term church) and then to depart from the living God.
 If we are to pursue our goal of becoming the house of Christ we must, through God’s grace, overcome every enemy that comes against us.